-The past year was a big one in the world of video games, packed with the high-profile launches of two new consoles: Microsoft's Xbox One and the Sony PlayStation 4.
+The past year was a big one in the world of video games, packed with the high-profile launches of two new consoles: Microsoft’s Xbox One and the Sony PlayStation 4.
+Every gamer was anticipating their favorite games release time and getting ready to play for hours on end.

 Yet many of the year’s best games were smaller independent titles, released for the PC.